 1984 |

-The Phillip Island Penguin Reserve Committee of Management was formed, including local Shire, tourism, scientific, conservation and Government representatives.
-This committee cared only for the Summerland Peninsula including the Penguin Parade, Swan Lake and the Nobbies. |
+The Phillip Island Penguin Reserve Committee of Management was formed, comprising local Shire, tourism, scientific, conservation, and government representatives.
+This committee managed only a small portion of the Summerland Peninsula, including the Penguin Parade, Swan Lake, and the Nobbies. |

 1985 |

-The Penguin Protection Plan was announced to include scientific research, preparation of a management plan, fox control program and the buyback of the Summerland Peninsula. |
+The Penguin Protection Plan was announced to include scientific research, the preparation of a management plan, a fox control program, and the buyback of the housing estate established on the Summerland Peninsula. |

 1988 |

-The Penguin Parade building was upgraded to include a new visitor centre, displays, boardwalks and viewing platforms. |
+The Penguin Parade viewing infrastructure was substantially upgraded to include a new visitor centre, displays, boardwalks, and viewing platforms. |

 1991 |

-The Nature Parks is now responsible for the Koala Conservation Centre and the new Centre opens to the public. |
+The Nature Parks is now responsible for the Koala Conservation Centre, which has opened to the public. |

 1996 |

-The current Phillip Island Nature Parks was created incorporating lands previously managed by the Shire and Department of Conservation and Environment.
+Phillip Island Nature Parks was established, incorporating lands previously managed by the Shire and the Department of Conservation and Environment.
 The buyback and removal of the houses on the Summerland Peninsula continued. |

 2010 |

-2011 |
+2016 |